AnnaPenzo/BusinessAnalytics2022_Project/README.md

 # BusinessAnalytics2022_Project

-The presented group project was realized for the Consumer and Business Analytics exam.
+The present group project was realized for the Consumer and Business Analytics exam.